EllarBooher/VulkanTemplate/README.md

 - I implemented a gaussian blur on the AO texture to help cover some of the noise, but I ran into the issues with clobbering object boundaries with large depth discontinuities, so the screenshots above have blurring disabled.
 - The random sampling noise pattern is quite visible.
 This does not have anything to do with SSAO, the sample randomization just needs to be tweaked to be based on world position instead of gbuffer texture coordinate like it is now.

-There are many techniques that build on SSAO, and address all of the issues I ran into, such as GTAO (see [Jimenez et al. at Siggraph 2016](https://www.activision.com/cdn/research/Practical_Real_Time_Strategies_for_Accurate_Indirect_Occlusion_NEW%20VERSION_COLOR.pdf)).
+There are many techniques that build on SSAO and address most of the issues I encountered, such as GTAO (see [Jimenez et al. at Siggraph 2016](https://www.activision.com/cdn/research/Practical_Real_Time_Strategies_for_Accurate_Indirect_Occlusion_NEW%20VERSION_COLOR.pdf)).

-The cpp sources containing the implementation of this pipeline are in [vulkan_template/app/GBuffer.cpp](vulkan_template/app/GBuffer.cpp) and [vulkan_template/app/LightingPass.cpp](vulkan_template/app/LightingPass.cpp).
-The rest of the projects code is auxiliary and based on the `main` branch.
+The C++ sources containing the implementation of this pipeline are in [vulkan_template/app/GBuffer.cpp](vulkan_template/app/GBuffer.cpp) and [vulkan_template/app/LightingPass.cpp](vulkan_template/app/LightingPass.cpp).
+The rest of the project's code is auxiliary and based on the `main` branch.

 ## Sources